-Any student who achieves 100% attendance & punctuality weekly will receive positive points on classcharts and this is recorded in their planner.
+Any student who achieves 100% attendance & punctuality weekly will receive positive points on class charts.

-Each week the school identifies and celebrates the class with the highest attendance and publishes these successes in assemblies.
+Each week the school identifies and celebrates the forms with the highest attendance and publishes these successes in assemblies.
 Form Groups with the highest attendance at the end of each term receive a prize.